 The social security card will be marked “VALID FOR ONLY WITH USCIS AUTHORIZATION”.
 That means you need to get an EAD first before you can actually work.

 Travel outside the U.S.:

-The fiance visa (K1/K2) allows a fiance to enter the U.S. only once.
-If you leave the U.S. after entering on a fiance visa, you may not re-enter on the same visa, and you will need a new visa.
+The fiancé visa (K1/K2) allows a fiancé to enter the U.S. only once.
+If you leave the U.S. after entering on a fiancé visa, you can not re-enter on the same visa, and you will need a new visa.